Prevention of Cruelty to Animals Legislation

 Features of this part of the legislation include the licensing of research groups wanting to use animals and that projects involving animals cannot proceed without the approval of an Animal Experimentation Ethics Committee (AEEC).
 Establishments, investigators and AEEC's must conduct their activities according to the Australian Code of Practice referred to above.
 Each licensed establishment must have an AEEC to consider all proposals to use animals.

-The department's Bureau of Animal Welfare licenses and monitors use of animals in scientific procedures.
+Animal Welfare Victoria licenses and monitors use of animals in scientific procedures.

 Act and Regulations